YOCOING/YOCO/DEVELOPMENT.md

 ## Test

-To run the test code, execute the script `test:vscode`.
+To run the test code, execute the script `yarn run test:vscode`.
 If you want to add new test code, create files with names ending in `.test.ts` or `.spec.ts` in the `test/utils` directory.

 For more information, refer to the [Testing Extensions](https://code.visualstudio.com/api/working-with-extensions/testing-extension) of VSCode API documentation.